Communication Design

 This course is an introduction to the terms and characteristics of typography.
 Students will research classical and contemporary typographic forms; construct typographic compositions and systems; and use typography as an expressive medium to convey aesthetic, emotional, and intellectual meaning.
 The course utilizes Adobe InDesign and Illustrator application to complete the projects.
 (1.2) Proficiency Credit Available (FSE) Pass/No Credit Not Available.

-In-District Tuition/Fees: $454 (effective 2025/26 academic year)
+In-District Tuition/Fees: $494 (effective 2026/27 academic year)

 In-district tuition rates are subject to change based on Board approval.

-Prerequisite: Grade of C or better in CDN 108, CDN 109, CDN 110 or consent of instructor.
+Prerequisite: **Effective Summer 2026, this course will be withdrawn** Prerequisite: Grade of C or better in CDN 107, CDN 109, CDN 110, and CDN 120; or consent of instructor.

 Semester(s) Offered: Fall